findlaycopley/PlotCNV/README.md

 chr12	| Sample3 |	32271933 | 99088557 | CN-LOH
 chr16 |	Sample4	| 58412150 | 88854473 | CN-LOH

-You can then run the following steps to get the plot
+You can then run the following steps to get the plot:

 ```R
 ## Makes sure all the columns are labelled in a way that the package understands
 CNV <- prepareCNV(CNV, chr="chr", sampleID="sampleID", start.pos="start.pos", end.pos="end.pos", calls="calls")